Sidesperson

 • set the thermostat to 20°C in the winter or 22°C in the summer.

-• In warm weather, door can be left open; and if it is too noisy close it.
+• In warm weather, the main door can be left open; and if it is too noisy close it.

-• If steps have snow or ice on them, remove it.
+• If steps have snow or ice on them, remove it or ask someone to remove it.

 • Put your name tag on; tag is in the Narthex cupboard.